 Ulcerative Colitis Treatments

 The treatment for UC does not vary much from patient to patient.
 In general, prednisone is used to treat the flares.
 Some patients stay on a low dose for long term.
 Others maintain the symptoms by taking a biologic and use the prednisone only when having a flare.
 Unfortunately, biologics are immunosuppressive drugs which are never good to take for long term.
-This class of medications which are chemotherapy agents put the you at risk for cancer and infections.
+This class of medications which are chemotherapy agents put you at risk for developing cancer and increase vulnerability to infections such as colds and flus.
 These drugs are metabolized by the kidneys and liver so you must closely monitored with blood work if taking them long term.
 The downfall of conventional treatments for IBD in general is that the goal is simply to control symptoms.
 The cause is not addressed so the treatment will never stop.
 The saddest thing is, managing symptoms does not prevent the possiblity of a partial or complete colectomy.
 Many who get diagnosed with ulcerative colitis are young adults.
 This leaves decades for the disease to progress, even with the management of symptoms.